RebekahAmerson/frogger/README.md

   Good Luck!

 ## Additional Info and Credits
   This project was completed as part of the Front-End Nanodegree program from [Udacity](https://www.udacity.com/).
-All images and some starter code was provided.
+All images and some starter code were provided.

   This project also used the Google font, Orbitron, which can be found [here](https://fonts.google.com).